No Time To Drive: The Top 10 Cars of Daniel Craig’s Bond adventures.

 Although it’s not known exactly which model Jaguar provided for the film, it is likely that it was the 3.0 Litre V6 Diesel LWB variant in midnight black metallic.
 The list price of the vehicle was around £60,000, with the options taking it up more towards the £65,000 mark.
 The XJ L in the film would have been capable of 0-60mph in around six seconds, with a top speed of 155mph!

 On shooting the scene with M being driven back to MI6 headquarters, Gary Powell, stunt coordinator for Skyfall said: “There were just so many vehicles, like the Jags, we had a few of those because we took interiors out.
 So when M is sitting in the back of the car and she’s getting driven along, there was a camera in the passenger seat, so we take the passenger seat out, put a camera there.
-So that’s one car, and we have another car that you do exteriors with and there’s another car that’s got all mounts in it.
-So it soon adds up to how many cars that we use.”
+That’s one car, and we have another car that you do exteriors with and there’s another car that’s got all mounts in it.
+It soon adds up to how many cars that we use.”

 Mercedes S300 – Skyfall